-Blue Origin’s New Shepard NS-29 Mission: Pioneering Lunar Gravity Simulation for Advanced Space Research - YaNoticias
+Blue Origin’s New Shepard NS-29 Mission: Pioneering Lunar Gravity Simulation for Advanced Space Research - YANoticias

 Inspiring Future Generations

 Alongside cutting-edge space research, NS-29 will carry thousands of postcards contributed by students through Club for the Future—Blue Origin’s STEAM-focused nonprofit.
-Since its founding in 2019, the organization has engaged more than 44 million people worldwide, aiming to spark a passion for science, technology, engineering, arts, and math among the next generation of innovators.
+Since its founding in 2019, the organisation has engaged more than 44 million people worldwide, aiming to spark a passion for science, technology, engineering, arts, and maths among the next generation of innovators.